nislab/gensync/run/QUESTIONS.md

 - Can SCOPE run scenarios on its own or should we run them separately?
 - Can scenarios take more than 600 seconds (as on SCOPEs [GitHub repo](https://github.com/wineslab/colosseum-scope#scope-cellular-scenarios-for-colosseum-network-emulator))?
+- Do certain scenarios assume certain numbers of nodes in the reservation?

 <a name="bugs"></a>
 ## Bugs